rhertzog/distro-tracker/docs/setup/mailbot.rst

 All mail addresses at the ``DISTRO_TRACKER_FQDN`` domain (apart from ``DISTRO_TRACKER_CONTROL_EMAIL`` and ``DISTRO_TRACKER_CONTACT_EMAIL`` addresses if they are on that domain), are considered package names.
-As such, all of them should be piped to the ``dispatch`` management command so that they can be processed by the PTS.
+As such, all of them should be piped to the ``dispatch`` management command so that they can be processed by Distro Tracker.

 To set this up, a custom router and transport can be added to exim configuration which acts as a catchall mechanism for any email addresses which are not recognized.
 Such router and transport could be::

   distro_tracker_package_router:
-    debug_print = "R: PTS catchall package router for $local_part@$domain"
-    driver = accept
+    debug_print = "R: Distro Tracker catchall package router for $local_part@$domain" driver = accept
     transport = distro_tracker_dispatch_pipe

   distro_tracker_dispatch_pipe:
     driver = pipe
     command = python /path/to/manage.py distro_tracker_dispatch
-    user = pts
+    user = dtracker
     group = mail
     log_output